JayKaybus/super-simple-stockmarket/README.md

 Created for managing the data access layer logic persistance in a separate layer for future use.
 But, currently all data are stored only in InMemory in this layer.

-Unit Tests:(test)
+Unit Tests:(src/test)
-Unit tests cases for all service layer methods is created under this folder using SpringRunner
+Unit tests cases for all service layer methods is created under the folder src/test using SpringRunner

 Sample Tests API's:
 Valid Input cases: